About

 Behavioral Health Technician

-This apprenticeship trains individuals to assist primary counselors and therapeutic staff by providing clinical support services to adults or children receiving treatment for substance use and/or mental health conditions in residential programs, in-patient settings, or community-based programs.
+Behavioral Health Technicians are individuals who assist clinical staff by providing support services to adults or children who are receiving treatment for substance use and/or mental health conditions in residential programs, inpatient settings, or community-based programs.

 Employers providing apprenticeship opportunities:

-This effort is supported though funding and supports from:
+This effort is supported through funding and supports from:

 US DOL reduced 1